Clean Energy Incentives & Rebates Canada (Updated 2021)

 The federal government does not usually administer energy incentives.
 Instead, it provides provinces and territories funding to administer their own through the Low Carbon Economy Fund.

-- Federal Green Homes Program – Canadian homeowners may be eligible for grants up to $5,000 for the purchase and installation of energy efficiency home upgrades.
-You must be eligible for an EnerGuide home evaluation to access rebates on insulation, window and door replacements, and more.
+• Canada Greener Homes Grant – Canadian homeowners may be eligible for grants up to $5,000 for the purchase and installation of energy efficiency home upgrades.
+You must be eligible for an EnerGuide home evaluation to access rebates on solar PV, insulation, window and door replacements, and more.

-- Federal Tax Incentive for Clean Energy Equipment – Businesses can also use a federal tax incentive to fully expense clean energy generation and energy efficiency equipment.
-This means a CCA rate of 100% and the abolishment of the first year rule.
+• Federal Tax Incentive for Clean Energy Equipment – Businesses can also use a federal tax incentive to fully expense clean energy generation and energy efficiency equipment.
+This means a CCA rate of 100% and the abolishment of the first year rule as of the beginning of 2023.

 Alberta